t10chap/cocktail-finder/README.md

 ## Introduction

 > This app allows a user to create a profile and search through a database of hundreds of different cocktail recipes while saving their desired ones.
-This was created by [Gabriel Ng](https://github.com/gabe-ng) and [Tevin Rawls](https://git.generalassemb.ly/t10chap).
 You can view the app live on heroku [here](https://cocktailfinder.herokuapp.com/).

 ## Technologies Used

-> The technology used to create this app is the following: HTML, CSS, Bootstrap, JavaScript, jQuery, Node.js, Express, MongoDB, and Mongoose.
+* HTML
+* CSS
+* Bootstrap
+* JavaScript
+* jQuery
+* Node.js
+* Express
+* MongoDB
+* Mongoose.

 ## Existing Features